henryriveraCS/windows-management/README.md

     };
     //points internal directory to correct entry
     adUser.ChangeOU(myOU);
+    //this method is the easier way of updating all values.
+Just pass all params into this function.
+    //If you want more control over what is updated you can manually
-    bool success = adUser.LazyCreateADUser(params);
+    //call CreateADUser() and then UpdateProfile(), UpdateGeneral(), etc bool success = adUser.LazyCreateADUser(params);
     if(success){
       //John Smith is now a user in your OU.
 Handle success from here